thenithinbalaji/GG-Bot/README.md

 # ✔️ Tasks to do
 + Create `loadcommand.js` for this beta bot.
 + Move commands from [original discord bot](https://github.com/ssncodingclub/discord-bot-GenuineGenie/tree/main/commands) to beta bot's command folder.
++ Come up with new command ideas and create issues.